Championship run-in: Where the top four stand in race for automatic promotion

 Ipswich’s unlikely tilt at back-to-back promotions has hit the buffers in recent weeks after a remarkable run of nine wins in 10 Championship outings was brought to an end by derby rivals Norwich.

-A 1-0 defeat at Carrow Road on April 6 has been followed by home draws with Watford and Middlesbrough and Town must rediscover the form which earned manager Kieran McKenna the accolade of Championship Manager of the Season on Sunday evening if they are to reach the top flight.
+A 1-0 defeat at Carrow Road on April 6 was followed by home draws with Watford and Middlesbrough, and Town must rediscover the form which earned manager Kieran McKenna the accolade of Championship manager of the season on Sunday evening if they are to reach the top flight.

 However, all three of their remaining opponents still have something to play for, with Hull and Coventry on the fringes of the play-off race and Huddersfield battling desperately to avoid the drop.